 Req ID Model Requirement Name Model Requirement (configure further as needed) Explanation, discussion 3 3.
 Model Credibility 3.3 3.3 Implemented Model Credibility 3.3.1 Implemented The implemented computational model shall This is concerned with confidence in the structure of behavior, such as the presence or absence of Model UQ (compared to the real modeled system of individual functional interactions, and includes the conditional probability of their occurrence, timing, Structural interest over the specified model envelope) and relationships.
 The test of what behavior to include is with respect to its impact (through satisfy function structural [Accuracy couplings) on stakeholder fitness impacting measures of effectiveness.
 Requirements], within [Uncertainty Requirements], both as consistent with the intended use of the model.
 3.3.2 Implemented The implemented computational model shall This is concerned with confidence in the quantiative aspects of behavior, indicated by the values of Model UQ (compared with the conceptual model over a quantitative parameters and their couplings, and includes the conditional probability of their values.
 Quantitative specified model envelope), satisfy quantitative The test of what behavior to include is with respect to its impact (through couplings) on stakeholder [Accuracy Requirements], within [Uncertainty fitness impacting measures of effectiveness.
 Requirements], both as consistent with the intended use of the model.
-3.3.3 Compared with the conceptual model, the This is concerned with implemented model errors, with respect to the idealized conceptual model, implemented computational model shall satisfy caused by representation using finite-resolution (e.g., limited word length digital) representations, and [Quantization Requirements] consistent with its their propagated growth effects. intended use.
-3.3.4 The implemented computational model, in the This is concerned with rate of execution of the implemented computational model in the targeted IT Time [Required IT Environment] shall satisfy [Run environment, a function of both the model design and the IT environment.
+3.3.3 Model Quantization Compared with the conceptual model, the This is concerned with implemented model errors, with respect to the idealized conceptual model, Error implemented computational model shall satisfy caused by representation using finite-resolution (e.g., limited word length digital) representations, and [Quantization Requirements] consistent with its their propagated growth effects. intended use.
+3.3.4 Model Execution The implemented computational model, in the This is concerned with rate of execution of the implemented computational model in the targeted IT Time [Required IT Environment] shall satisfy [Run environment, a function of both the model design and the IT environment.
 It may be compared to Time Speed Requirements] consistent with its real time for the modeled system, or in terms of model run time length. intended use.
-3.3.5 Model Error The rate of growth in inaccuracy and uncertainty , • over computational run dimensions for the propagation through the model.
+3.3.5 Model Error The rate of growth in inaccuracy and uncertainty This is concerned with propgated growth in implemented model error, over time or other forms of Stability over computational run dimensions for the propagation through the model.
 It can be a function of the conceptual model inherent stability implemented computational model shall not sensitivity, as well as implementation approach and quantization error. exceed specified levels.
 54